Modern C++

 auto g2(int x) -> decltype(x * 2) { return x * 2; } // C++11

-In C++20, auto can be also used to define function input
+In C++20, auto can be used to define function inputs

 void f(auto x) {}